Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 The high protein content of abalone makes it a fantastic food source for anyone trying to maintain a healthy diet.

-Each cooked 3 oz serving has about 25–27 g of protein, which is more than three times as much protein as oysters or mussels.
+Each cooked 3-oz serving has about 25β27 g of protein, which is more than three times as much protein as oysters or mussels.

 Protein helps build muscle mass and repair tissue damage from exercise, so adding this versatile food to meals can be beneficial for both athletes and non-athletes alike.

-7. Abalone May Aid In Weight Loss
+7. Aids In Weight Loss

 Studies have shown that abalone can help you control your weight and give you other health benefits.